kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 [^1]: Several terms are used for systems that manage RDF and provide a high-level query language over them.
       These include RDF databases, RDF engines, triple stores, or RDF DBMSs.
 I will use RDF DBMSs in this post.

-## RDF as a Data Model
+## RDF as a data model
-Since the 1980s and possibly earlier, the database and AI communities have prefered to refer to the information stored in information systems as "data" vs "knowledge".[^2] Let's put this distinction aside for now.
+Since the 1980s and possibly earlier, the database and AI communities have preferred to refer to the information stored in information systems as "data" vs "knowledge".[^2] Let's put this distinction aside for now.
 As a core database researcher, let me explain RDF first and foremost as a data model.
 It is in fact an extremely simple and expressive